-2.2.
-Basis of Measurement
+2.2 Basis of Measurement

-The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair values, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair value, as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
-The financial statements are presented in Ghana Cedi (GH¢).
-The Fund presents its statement of financial position in order of liquidity.
+The financial statements are presented in Ghana Cedi (GH¢) rounded to the nearest Cedi.

+The Fund presents its Statement of Financial Position in order of liquidity.